Kietpawpan/CopyFee/README.md

 2.1
 - Payment methods included.
 - Better document format
+- Easier to start and exit the program

 ## Programming (Algorithm & Coding)
 - Create a form as table in Microsoft Word